Global Health and Migration unit (GHM)

 Sweden’s first WHO Collaborating Centre for Migration and Health

-International maternal and child health at Uppsala University’s Department of Women's and Children's Health has been appointed as a WHO Collaborating Centre for Migration and Health – the first Swedish institution and fourth worldwide in this category.
+Global Health and Migration unit (GHM) at Uppsala University’s Department of Women's and Children's Health has been appointed as a WHO Collaborating Centre for Migration and Health – the first Swedish institution and fourth worldwide in this category.

 Sveriges första WHO-center för migration och hälsa (only in Swedish)